 The Basics of Regenerative Agriculture

 An over-arching component of regenerative agriculture is respect for the land.
-Farmers who practice regenerative agriculture understand their crops and livestock are part of an entire ecosystem.
+Farmers who practice regenerative agriculture understand that their crops and livestock are part of an entire ecosystem.
 Ensuring their health also means protecting the health of flora and fauna existing on or nearby the farmland.
 Viewing each organism as a component of a whole brings into perspective how one eco-friendly or unsustainable action can affect an entire community.

 Every farmer tends their field differently, but there are a few core principles that make up the concept of what regenerative agriculture is: